g4edge/pyg4ometry-bitbucket/docs/source/tutorials.rst

 .. code-block :: python

-   import pyg4ometry      as pyg  # geant4
+   import pyg4ometry                as _pyg     # geant4
-   import pyg4ometry.vtk  as vtk  # vistualisation tool kit commands import pyg4ometry.gdml as gdml # gdml io
+   import pyg4ometry.visualisation  as _vtk     # vistualisation tool kit commands
+   import pyg4ometry.gdml           as _gdml    # gdml io
+   import pyg4ometry.stl            as _stl     # STL io
+   import pyg4ometry.freecad        as _freecad # Freecad io

 The standard math and numpy modules are also very useful

 .. code-block :: python

-   import numpy as np
+   import numpy as _np
-   import math  as math
+   import math  as _math

 To make a simple geometery of a boolean subtraction solid (a cube with a cylinder removed in the centre)